mountaint0p/data-pipeline-user-data/README.md

 ## Getting Started

-After closing the repo, run the following command to start up the services.
+After cloning the repo, run the following command to start up the services.

     ```bash
     docker compose up